samjulien/blog/_posts/2018-06-02-real-time-charts-using-angular-and-d3.markdown

 // http.listen(3000, ...
 ```

 With these changes in place, you can start building the Angular client to use this.
-To keep the server running, issue the command `node index.js`, if you haven't done it yet.

 ## Building the Angular Application